Darlene Brooks Thomas pens a timely book for mothers, a world in crisis

-The world is in a crisis.
+The world is in crisis.
 Media consultant and author Darlene Brooks Thomas has just-in-time intervention tool.
-She recently penned A Mother’s Manual, which contains over 100 easy-to-understand passages inspired by a host of topics including accountability, compassion, forgiveness to Love, self-discipline and unity.
+She recently penned A Mother’s Manual, which contains over 100 easy-to-understand passages inspired by a host of topics including accountability, compassion, forgiveness to love, self-discipline and unity.

 What is your day-to-day like at work?

 I start my weekdays in the pool 9 a.m. and I work out strenuously for one hour in water.
 Then, I work from my home office usually writing or on the phone.
 I travel about one week of each month.
 If I am working with mothers it can be very intimate one-on-one discussions or group discussions where we talk openly about the obstacles they are facing raising their children.
 When I teach classes to teenage pregnant and parenting teens, we use my book A Mother’s Manual.
 We go over each of the passages in the book and I make sure the students understand how to use the principles with their children as well as apply in their own lives.

 What inspires you to show up at work every day?